Feeding Quaker Oatmeal to Babies | Full Oatmeal Guide (+ Recipes)

 Best Oats for Baby

-Mom and clinical nutritionist Swati Patel names steel-cut oatmeal as the best kind for babies as these are whole grain oats with all of the nutritional value but “cut into small bits with powerful steel blades, making them cook faster.”
+Many experts name steel-cut oatmeal as the best kind for babies as these are whole grain oats with all of the nutritional value but cut into smaller bits than regular oatmeal so they’ll cook faster.

 Look for steel-cut oats with no added salt, sugar, or flavoring.